-Typical positive results are as follows.
-A famous result of Faltings \cite{Faltings} in diophantine equations relates to the Betti number as parameter: if $X$ is an algebraic curve with $b_1(X) \geq 2$, then $X$ has only finitely many solutions in a given number field $K$; so the solution set of the corresponding polynomial equations is finite.
-Another result uses gonality of the curve as parameter: so-called ``uniform boundedness'' says that the union of all solutions to the equations defining a curve $X$ of gonality $\gon(X)$ in all number fields of degree bounded above by $\frac{1}{2}(\gon(X)-1)$ is finite (cf.\ \cite[\S 11]{C}).

-There is a direct relation between curve gonality and graph gonality: the gonality of a curve is bounded below by the stable gonality (defined in Section \ref{subsec:definitions} below) of the dual graph of the stable model of any reduction of the curve.
-Hence lower bounds and recognition of stable gonality provide an algorithmic deduction of a uniform boundedness result for curves with such reductions \cite{C}.
-We give one example:
+If an algebraic curve $X$ is defined over the rational numbers and has gonality $\gamma$, then we have a so-called ``uniform boundedness'' result for $X$: the total number of points on $X$ with coordinates in any number field of degree $(\gamma-1)/2$, is finite.
+Now the gonality of $X$ is bounded below by the gonality of the dual graph of a reduction of the curve modulo a prime \cite[\S 11]{C}.
+We illustrate this with an example.

-\begin{example} For a prime number $p$, consider the algebraic curve in the $(x,y)$-plane.
-Reducing the curve modulo $p$, the equation becomes a union of lines (cf.\ Figure \ref{fig:voorbeeld}).
+For a prime number $p$, consider the algebraic curve $X \colon (x^p-x)(y^p-y)=p$ in the $(x,y)$-plane over the field of rational numbers $\mathbf Q$.
+Reducing the curve modulo $p$, the equation becomes a union of lines $x(x-1)\dots(x-(p-1))\cdot y(y-1)\dots(y-(p-1))=0$ (see also Figure \ref{fig:voorbeeld}).
 The \emph{intersection dual graph} is given by a vertex for each component of this reduction, where two vertices are connected by an edge if and only if the corresponding components intersect; in the example, it is the complete bipartite graph $K_{p,p}$.
-The stable gonality of $K_{p,p}$ is $p$ (since $\tw(K_{p,p}) = p$ and there is an obvious map of degree $p$ from $K_{p,p}$ to a tree).
-From \cite[4.5 \& 11.1]{C} one concludes that the set $\bigcup X(K)$ is finite, where $K$ runs over all the (infinitely many for $p \geq 5$) number fields of degree bounded above by $(p-1)/2$. \end{example}
+The stable gonality of $K_{p,p}$ is $p$ (since $\tw(K_{p,p}) = p$ and there is an obvious map of degree $p$ from $K_{p,p}$ to a tree, see Section \ref{subsec:sgon}).
+From \cite[4.5 \& 11.1]{C} one concludes that the set $\bigcup X(K)$ is finite, where $K$ runs over all the (infinitely many for $p \geq 5$) number fields of degree bounded above by $(p-1)/2$.